 Our Health and Social Services staff in the Frontline Drop-in Center provide critical care to help homeless and low-income veterans improve their health, wellness and long-term stability.
 For many of the veterans we serve, our Drop-in Center is the gateway to our continuum of care, the holistic model upon which our service delivery is based.

 Swords has operated successful supportive housing programs for 25 years.
 Our transitional and permanent residential programs, combined with a continuum of care, have provided thousands of homeless veterans with the stability and support they need to rebuild their lives.
 We continually expand supportive housing to meet the needs of veteran families, aging veterans and those with disabilities.
-We currently operate four Permanent Supportive Housing programs and three Transitional/Stabilization Housing Programs for approximately 480 veterans at any given time.
+We currently operate five Permanent Supportive Housing programs and two Transitional/Stabilization Housing programs for approximately 421 veterans at any given time.